 For cases where a juvenile is found to have committed unlawful sexual behavior, defined by Colorado Revised Statutes section 16-22-102(9), the court will consider past juvenile and criminal records during the sentencing hearing.

 During the sentencing hearing a court may also determine whether a juvenile has a developmental disability.
-If the court believes that a juvenile has a developmental disability the court will refer the juvenile to a local community centered board (CCB) in order to determine whether they are eligible for the CCB’s services.
-CCBs generally provide social services for individuals with developmental disabilities such as education, therapy, behavioral health services, and support for families.
+If the court believes that a juvenile has a developmental disability the court will refer the juvenile to a local community centered board (CCB) to determine whether they are eligible for the CCB’s services.

 If the court believes that a juvenile may have a mental illness it will order a prescreening to determine if the juvenile can benefit from mental health services.
-The court may require mental health services in the sentencing if the prescreening report determines that a juvenile could benefit from mental health services.
+The court may require mental health services in the sentencing if the prescreening report determines that a juvenile could benefit from them.

 When Stricter Penalties May be Imposed